mileweb/docs-content-cdn/docs/portal/edge-configurations/managing-properties.md

-# Configuring the Edge with Properties
+# Using Properties to Configure the Edge

 A "property" is a configuration of one or more hostnames (domains) that need to be deployed to the CDN360 edge servers.
 A property determines how you want the servers to obtain, cache, modify, and distribute your content to end users.
 The key elements of a property include:
 - Hostname(s) to be accelerated.